Dominican Republic 365

 The standard Isla Saona tour is excellent but can feel rushed and crowded.
 Here is how to elevate the experience:

-More beaches to explore near Isla Saona Beach
+More shoreline to explore near Isla Saona Beach